Tornadoes of 2022: March 29–31 (United States)

 A large distribution warehouse destroyed by an EF3 tornado in Springdale, Arkansas.

 Another significant tornado outbreak struck the Southern and Eastern United States at the end of March.
 The outbreak began on March 29, with two EF1 tornadoes, one of which caused considerable damage a home and a school in St. Joseph, Missouri, and the other causing damage to outbuildings and farm equipment near Valley Falls, Kansas.
 On March 30, the SPC issued a moderate risk of severe weather for much of the Deep South, including a 15% hatched risk of tornadoes.
 Early that morning, an EF3 tornado in Springdale, Arkansas, caused extensive structural damage to homes, businesses, and a school, and injured seven people.
 Later that day, an EF1 tornado was broadcast live television by local news networks as it moved through Jackson, Mississippi, causing minor to moderate tree and structural damage.
 An EF2 tornado ripped much of the roof off of a school in Tallulah, Louisiana, while another EF2 tornado struck McLain, Mississippi, where it inflicted severe damage to an apartment building, destroyed chicken houses, and snapped or uprooted numerous large trees.
 An EF3 tornado in Bibb and Shelby counties in Alabama injured two people, snapped and debarked countless trees in remote forested areas, and destroyed some RV campers at a hunting club.
 It caused roof damage to dormitory buildings at the University of Montevallo in Montevallo, Alabama, near the end of its damage path.
-Significant tornado activity continued into the early morning hours of March 31, and an EF3 tornado completely destroyed multiple homes and mobile homes near Alford, Florida, killing two people and injuring three others.
+Significant tornado activity continued into the early morning of March 31, and an EF3 tornado completely destroyed multiple homes and mobile homes near Alford, Florida, killing two people and injuring three others.
 A multiple-vortex EF2 tornado destroyed two barns and snapped hundreds of large trees in Wayne Township, Pennsylvania later that day, and another EF2 tornado severely damaged a house and a chicken farm near Norwood, North Carolina.
 An EF1 tornado in Lairdsville, Pennsylvania, destroyed multiple barns, damaged homes and businesses, and downed trees.
 In addition to the tornadoes, a fast-moving squall line of severe thunderstorms produced damaging 70 mile-per-hour (110 km/h) straight-line winds across the threat area.
 This outbreak produced a total of 90 tornadoes, making it the largest tornado outbreak of 2022.
 Two fatalities and 17 injuries were confirmed.